Open It and Start

 Can I compare lines and retry the same setup?

 Yes.
 That is one of the clearest Cardthropic patterns across families.
 Seeds, undo/redo, restart, history, and exact restore make it practical to retry the same situation and see how different early choices change the branch instead of forcing you to accept one line and lose the rest.
+In supported games, Branching Move History goes further by preserving alternate lines directly and letting you attach short move notes to the exact moves you want to remember.

 Can I import, export, or share game states?

 In many parts of the app, yes, but the exact path depends on the family.
 Some modes expose PGN-style import, Copy/Paste Game, Clipboard Remote Play, Web Analysis, or other game-specific export flows, while newer families may intentionally defer those surfaces until they are truly supported.
+Clipboard Remote Play is the lightweight option when you want two copies of Cardthropic to hand turns back and forth through the clipboard without a dedicated network service.

 Limits And Roadmap